rokath/trice/docs/TriceV1.0Specification.md

 ##  4. <a name='TriceIDlisttil.json'></a>*Trice* ID list `til.json`

-This file integrates all firmware variants and versions as the legacy **trice** tool does.
+This file integrates all firmware variants and versions as v0.48.0 does.
 For the implementation of the optional *Trice* extensions (see below), a `til.json` format extension is needed because several files are unhandy.
 Both `til.json` formats will be accepted in the future.

 ##  5. <a name='Tricelocationinformationfileli.json'></a>*Trice* location information file `li.json`